 Doctors and scientists are always looking for better ways to care for children with ALL.
 To make scientific advances, doctors create research studies involving volunteers, called clinical trials.
-In fact, every drug that is now approved by the U.S. Food and Drug Administration (FDA) was previously tested in clinical trials.
+Every drug that is now approved by the U.S. Food and Drug Administration (FDA) was previously tested in clinical trials.

 Some clinical trials study new ways to relieve symptoms and side effects during treatment.
 Others study ways to manage the late effects that may happen a long time after treatment.
 Talk with your child’s doctor about clinical trials for symptoms and side effects.

 Deciding to join a clinical trial

 People decide to participate in clinical trials for many reasons.
-For most patients, a clinical trial is the best treatment option available.
+For some people, a clinical trial is the best treatment option available.
 Because standard treatments are not perfect, patients and their families are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other patients volunteer for clinical trials because they know that these studies are the only way to make progress in treating children with ALL.
+Other people volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating children with ALL.
 Even if they do not benefit directly from the clinical trial, their participation may benefit future children with ALL.

 Sometimes people have concerns that, in a clinical trial, their child may receive no treatment by being given a placebo or a “sugar pill.”
 You and your child will always be told when a placebo is used in a study.
 Find out more about placebos in cancer clinical trials.